omicscodeathon/rareinsight/README.md

 # Deployment

-Currently, RareInsight can be deployed from RStudio using the scripts/rareinsight_01.R script.
-The GitHub repository can be saved and uploaded into Rstudio where users can run the App.
+Currently, RareInsight can be deployed by:
+- Downloading the GitHub repository
+- Opening the folder in RStudio
+- Running the 01_rareinsight.R script

 # User input